Tpjazz12/DATA-3402-Kaggle-challenge/README.md

 ### Overview of files in repository

-EDA.ipynb: Explore Dataset contains "Quarterback Passer Rating Over the Years" graph also "Correlation Heatmap for QB Performance Metrics"
+EDA.ipynb: Explore Dataset contains "Quarterback Passer Rating Over the Years" graph also "Correlation Heatmap for QB Performance Metrics", Explain about the feature engineer I choose for trainning and testing.
 Gradiant-Boosting-Regressor.ipynb: Trains and evaluates the Gradient Boosting Regressor model Linear-Regression-QB-Performance.ipynb: Trains and evaluates the Linear Regression model Random-Forest-Regressor-QB-Performance.ipynb: Trains and evaluates the Random Forest Regressor model